scams-research/scams-research.github.io/_posts/2024-01-30-poster-prize.md

 ---

 At the recent [Royal Society of Chemistry Solid State Chemistry Group Christmas Meeting](https://sscg2023.wixsite.com/xmas) in Edinburgh, Andrew and collaborators of the SCAMs@bristol research group were awarded the Materials Advances Prize for Computational Science for their poster introducing the methodology behind the [kinisi](https://kinisi.readthedocs.io/en/latest/) software.
-The poster below is available (Andrew happily admits that he spent far too long working on it).
+The poster can be seen below (Andrew happily admits that he spent far too long working on it).

 <a href="/assets/img/sscg-poster.pdf"><img src="/assets/img/sscg-poster.pdf" width="100%"></a>